BluBracket/docs.blubracket.com/content/intro/key-workflows/index.md

 Least privilege models can maximize security, but enforcing it with common git code servers can be difficult without automated, continuous audits of access and configuration.

-[screenshot: git access and configuration alerts]
+{{< figure src="git-access-and-configuration-monitoring-by-blubracket.png" caption="A sample of BluBracket's automated git access & configuration monitoring alerts." >}}

 BluBracket's git access and configuration monitoring tools make it easy to see who and what has access across the codebase, and alert when access permissions don't conform to policy.